dladd/pyFormex/user/pyformex-user-meeting-12.rst

 .. include:: links.inc

 =====================================
-pyFormex User Meeting 12 (2011-04-08)
+pyFormex User Meeting 12 (2011-03-10)
 =====================================

 Place and Date
 ==============
-These are the minutes of the pyFormex User Meeting of Tuesday April 08, 2010, at the Institute Biomedical Technology (IBiTech), Ghent University, Belgium.
+These are the minutes of the pyFormex User Meeting of Tuesday March 10, 2011, at the Institute Biomedical Technology (IBiTech), Ghent University, Belgium.

 Participants